We are starting on award letters for summer term enrollees if you have filed the 2015-16 FAFSA and have let us know your intended hours for the year.

-If your FAFSA is selected for verification for the 2013-14 year, you will be sent information about the process and what information we need completed.
+If your FAFSA is selected for verification you will be sent information about the process and what information we need completed.
 You may need to go back into your FAFSA and do the IRS Data Retrieval to bring your tax information into your FAFSA.
 If we need other information from you, we will request it.

-A Financial Aid Award Letter is sent to the student upon Muskingum’s receipt of FAFSA results and the student's registration for the term.
-Financial aid is awarded and disbursed by terms, with the academic year amounts divided over the terms in the year.
-The award letter will reflect the hours and tuition costs for the appropriate term and the maximum Federal Direct Loan eligibility for that semester.
+A Financial Aid Award Letter is emailed to the student's Muskingum email address upon Muskingum’s receipt of FAFSA results and the student's registration for the term as well as the receipt of a student's enrollment plan for the year.
+Financial aid will be awarded and disbursed year with the academic year amounts divided equally, with the first disbursement in the summer/fall semester and the second disbursement in the spring semester.
+The award letter will reflect the hours and tuition costs for summer/fall and spring semesters based on the information the student has provided.
+If the student changes their plan, they must contact Amy Gooden immediately.
 Besides tuition, a student may borrow to also cover costs of books, child care, transportation and other educational related expenses.
 A student's eligibility for the TEACH grant could also be reflected on the award if the student completes the TEACH grant process and is eligible.
 In some cases this is a revised award.

 How to apply for the William D Ford Federal Direct Stafford Loan